Australian Art Collection

 QAG | Gallery 10, Gallery 11, Gallery 12, Gallery 13, Josephine Ulrick & Win Schubert Galleries | Free

-An exciting reimagining of the Australian collection opens this spring.
+An exciting reimagining of the Australian collection has recently opened.
 Our curators, along with Director Chris Saines, have taken this rare opportunity to re-present the Gallery’s Australian art holdings, collected for more than 120 years, in new and innovative ways.

 The reconfigured spaces capture major historical moments from first contact to colonisation, and exploration to immigration.
 Bringing the Indigenous and contemporary Australian collections together with the Gallery’s historical holdings, the display emphasises stories about Queensland and Brisbane from the region’s own perspective.